rat-genome-database/clinvar-pipeline/README.md

 ANNOTATIONS

-  primary annotations, for human, are made with 'IAGP' evidence code homologous annotations are made with 'ISO' evidence code
+  primary annotations, to human variants and associated human genes, are made with 'IAGP' evidence code homologous annotations to rat and mouse genes are made with 'ISO' evidence code